Diaper Manufacturer Targets Adults

 In most countries, diaper companies earn the most by selling baby diapers.
 But it's different in Japan.

-Japan has an ageing population with very low birth rates.
+Japan has an ageing population with very low [[birth rates::The number of births taking place per 1000 people in a country.
+It's an important measure to predict a country's future population.]].
 So, there is less demand for baby diapers, while the demand for adult diapers has risen.

 Oji also saw its baby diaper sales fall.
 So, it decided to increase the manufacturing of adult diapers.